rp-rs/rp-hal/rp235x-hal-examples/README.md

 $ git clone https://github.com/rp-rs/rp-hal.git
 ```

-Then use `rustup` to grab the Rust Standard Library for the appropriate targets. the RP2350
+Then use `rustup` to grab the Rust Standard Library for the appropriate targets.
-has two possible targets, thumbv8m.main-none-eabihf for the ARM cpu.
-And riscv32imac-unknown-none-elf
+RP2350 has two possible targets: thumbv8m.main-none-eabihf for the ARM cpu, and
-for the RISC-V cpu.
+riscv32imac-unknown-none-elf for the RISC-V cpu.
 ```console
 $ rustup target add thumbv8m.main-none-eabihf
 $ rustup target add riscv32imac-unknown-none-elf